Lambda-lookdown model with selection: Introduction

 We refer to the set $I_{t, p}$ as a multi-arrow at time $t$, originating from min $I_{t, p}$, and with tips at all other points of $I_{t, p}.$ This procedure is usually referred to as the modified lookdown construction of Donnelly and Kurtz.
 In the original construction, the types of the levels in the complement of $I_{t, p}$ remained unchanged at time $t$, hence the types $\eta_{t^-}(i)$, for $i\in I_{t, p}\setminus\{\mbox{min}\;I_{t, p}\}$ got erased from the population at time $t$.

 \item{\it Deaths} Any type 1 individual dies at rate $\alpha$, his vacant level being occupied by his right neighbor, who himself is replaced by his right neighbor, etc. In other words, independently of the above arrows, crosses are placed on all levels according to mutually independent rate $\alpha$ Poisson processes.
 Suppose there is a cross at level $i$ at time $t$.
 If $\eta_{t^-}(i)=0$, nothing happens.
 If $\eta_{t^-}(i)=1$, then \end{enumerate} We refer the reader to Figure 1 for a pictural representation of our model.
-Note that the type of the newborn individuals are found by ``looking down'', while the type of the individual who replaces a dead is found by looking up.
+Note that the type of the newborn individuals are found by ``looking down'', while the type of the individual who replaces a dead individual is found by looking up.
 So maybe our model could be called ``look-down, look-up''.

 Since we have modelled selection by death events, the evolution of the $N$ first individuals $\eta_t(1),\dots,\eta_t(N)$ depends upon the next ones, and $X^N_t=N^{-1}(\eta_t(1)+\dots+\eta_t(N))$, the proportion of type $b$ individuals among the $N$ lowest levels, is not a Markov process.
 We will show however that for each $t>0$ the collection of r.v.'s $\{\eta_t(k),\ k\ge1\}$ is well defined (which is not obvious in our setup) and constitutes an exchangeable sequence of $\{0,1\}$--valued random variables.
-We can then apply de Finetti's theorem, and prove that $X^N_t\to X_t$ a.s for any fixed $t\ge 0$, and in probability locally uniformly in $t$, where $X_t$ is a $[0,1]$--valued Markov process, solution to the stochastic differential equation (which we call the $\Lambda$--Wright--Fisher SDE with selection)
+We can then apply de Finetti's theorem, and prove that $X^N_t\to X_t$ a.s for any fixed $t\ge 0$, where $(X_t)_{t\ge0}$ is a $[0,1]$--valued Markov process, which is a solution to the stochastic differential equation (which we call the $\Lambda$--Wright--Fisher SDE with selection)